Ericsson reaching milestone of 100 commercial vEPC customers

 So, who was the number 100 customer?
 We are happy to announce that Airtel in Gabon , Niger, Seychelles, Chad, Madagascar and DR Congo has selected our virtual EPC solution running on Ericsson NFVi.
 The vEPC solution will support Airtel with mobile broadband capacity expansions up to 1 Tbps and leading geo-redundancy with session continuity over both virtual and native network functions.
 The NFV solution optimizes the uptake of MBB, but it will also support enterprise services and form a secure platform for network slicing enabling other advanced services such as 4G Massive IoT and 5G

 Thank you for reading about our vEPC journey.

 Want to know more?

 The paper “Evolution from EPC to 5G Core made easy” outlines details and alternatives, based on our extensive experience with leading operators around the world, about how we believe your journey towards 5G Core can be made easy and how Ericsson can support you in overcoming challenges to achieve an optimized journey towards 5G Core.

-For additional information, see Prepare your core network.
+For additional information, see Core Network.